erikjber/OpenWakeWordListener/README.md

 That's it!
 While you're in the settings, make note of which MQTT settings Rhasspy uses - you need to use the same settings for OpenWakeWordListener.

-If you are running Rhasspy as a [Home Assistant](https://www.home-assistant.io/) addon, make sure you have also installed the [Mosquitto MQTT broker add-on](https://github.com/home-assistant/addons/tree/master/mosquitto).
+If you are running Rhasspy as a [Home Assistant](https://www.home-assistant.io/) add-on, make sure you have also installed the [Mosquitto MQTT broker add-on](https://github.com/home-assistant/addons/tree/master/mosquitto).

 ### Running
 To run the detector standalone: